/* Scenario metadata

 You roll out.
 You taxi clear.
 You sit, still belted, for ten seconds before you trust yourself to key the mic for ground.

 <<goto "End_Good">>You add five knots.
-You are now at 90 KIAS instead of 85 down the glideslope.
-That is a slightly flatter descent angle and slightly more control authority.
-It is a defensible choice on a degraded panel in soft weather.
+You are now at 90 KIAS instead of 85 down the glideslope: a slightly flatter picture, slightly more control authority in the flare, and a slightly longer landing at the end of it.
+Defensible arithmetic on a degraded panel.

 <<goto "End_Good">>You key the mic.
 "Approach, five Golf Hotel, going missed, going around."